 Art History in Action: The Challenge of Teaching a Humanities Degree

 You may experience difficulty registering using Internet Explorer.
-Please be advised to use the latest version of one of the supported browsers – Chrome, Firefox, Edge or Safari.
+Please be advised to use the latest version of one of the supported browsers – Chrome, Firefox, Edge, Safari.

 Recipient of 2021 UGC Teaching Award (General Faculty Members)